DCS-training/AdvancedLLMs/README.md

 Each session in this course will feature hands-on exercises, so you will need to bring a laptop to the sessions.
 Do not worry about the capacity of the laptop you bring; part of the course is about learning what you can run on the computational resources you have access to.
 This is an advanced-level training.
 Basic familiarity with command line interfaces, either Unix (Mac/Linux) or PowerShell (Windows), is essential.

+## Ollama

+The course will centre on getting you familiar with running and manipulating small, locally run LLMs using Ollama.
+Head to the `ollama-cheatsheet.md` to get started.

+To run the more advanced examples using Ollama's Python API, make sure you have installed Python, and follow the following instructions to install required packages and access the example scripts.

 ## Installation
 **Clone the repo:**
 ```bash